 Peter Keefe was born in Rochester, New York, and began his career in show business as an on-camera movie critic for a PBS station in St. Louis, Missouri.
 In 1983, he became a VP and Executive Producer for World Events Productions.

-In 1989, Keefe, along with associate Brian Lacey, formed Zodiac Entertainment; this was a joint venture with Central Independent Television in the UK.
+In 1989, Keefe, along with associate Brian Lacey, formed Zodiac Entertainment.
+This was a joint venture with Central Independent Television in the United Kingdom.
 Under Zodiac Entertainment, Keefe created and produced the series Widget, The World Watcher, The Mr. Bogus Show, and Twinkle, the Dream Being.
 Widget has been acknowledged as being perhaps the first show aimed at children to blend entertainment with pro-social and –environmental messages.
-In 2005, Keefe produced and marketed an animated holiday special called Nine Dog Christmas; this special was broadcast on Cartoon Network in the United States.
+In 2005, Keefe produced and marketed an animated holiday special called Nine Dog Christmas.
+This special was broadcast on Cartoon Network in the United States.
 Over the course of two decades, Keefe created, produced, and sold more than 600 half-hours of children’s and family entertainment programming.

-Before his passing, Keefe was working with Earthworks Entertainment on developing a series called Z-Force (Zodiac Force), which features twelve heroes based on the ancient Oriental Zodiac.
+Before his passing, Keefe was working with Earthworks Entertainment on developing a series called Z-Force (Zodiac Force), which features 12 heroes based on the ancient Oriental Zodiac.

 Sadly, Peter Keefe passed away on May 27, 2010 in Rochester, New York from throat cancer.
 He was 57 at the time of his death.
 He is survived by his wife, Pamela Mills Keefe; his mother, Anne Keefe; his stepson James; and five siblings (sisters Lisa, Kittie and Mollie, and brothers Tony and Chris).